jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.

-But, only if we keep evolving new tools to stay ahead of our problems.
+But, only if we evolve new tools to stay ahead of our problems.

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

 Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Evolving new cultures, policies, and philosophies usually happens with public uprisings, civil wars, or revolutions.
+Evolving new cultures, policies, and philosophies usually happens with public demonstrations, uprisings, civil wars, or revolutions.

 I want to help you understand your importance in our political evolution.
 Getting you in the game to upgrade our civilizations is the fastest way to evolve.
 And it's much more peaceful too.